-28 Additional regulatory information
+27 Additional regulatory information

-- (i) The Company has not been involved in any lawsuits or legal disputes. - (ii) The Company, its directors and the Parent Company have not been debarred or prohibited from accessing the capital markets and have not been debarred from buying, selling or dealing in securities under any order or direction passed by U.S. Securities and Exchange Commission, SEBI or any securities market regulator in any jurisdiction or any other authority / court. - (iii) Neither the Company nor the directors of the Company are or have been classified as wilful defaulters by a financial institution or any other regulatory statutory authority in the United States of America or by Reserve Bank of India, or by any bank or financial institution or consortium, nor does the name of the Company appear in the intermediary caution list or list of vanishing companies.
+- (i) The Company has not been involved in any lawsuits or legal disputes. - (ii) The Company, its directors and the Parent Company have not been debarred or prohibited from accessing the capital markets and have not been debarred from buying, selling or dealing in securities under any order or direction passed by Dutch authority for financial markets, SEBI or any securities market regulator in any jurisdiction or any other authority / court. - (iii) Neither the Company nor the directors of the Company are or have been classified as wilful defaulters by a financial institution or any other regulatory statutory authority in The Netherlands or by Reserve Bank of India, or by any bank or financial institution or consortium, nor does the name of the Company appear in the intermediary caution list or list of vanishing companies.

-29 Indirect taxes
+28 Indirect taxes